-The Company has maintained a sufficient public float throughout the year ended 31 December 2022.
+The Company has maintained a sufficient public float throughout the year ended 31 December 2023 and as of the date of this annual report.

 CHARITABLE CONTRIBUTIONS

 During the year, the Group did not make any charitable contributions.

 MANAGEMENT CONTRACTS

 No contracts concerning the management and administration of the whole or any substantial part of the business of the Company were entered into or existed during the Reporting Period.